-See Course Credit on page 31, Grading Regulations on page 44, Graduation on page 44, and Standardized Testing on page 70.
+[See Graduation on page 57, and Standardized Testing on page 95.]

-EXTRACURRICULAR ACTIVITIES, CLUBS AND ORGANIZATIONS
+EXTRACURRICULAR ACTIVITIES, CLUBS AND ORGANIZATIONS (All Grade Levels)

 A variety of extracurricular activities are open to students.
 The principal, in cooperation with the sponsor, coach, or other person in charge of an extracurricular activity, may regulate the dress and grooming of students who participate in the activity.
 Students who violate dress and grooming standards established for such an activity may be removed or excluded from the activity for a period determined by the principal or sponsor, and may be subject to other disciplinary action under the Student Code of Conduct.
-The District has a mandatory drug testing program for students participating in extracurricular school-sponsored athletics, band, cheerleading, dance, choir, and UIL academic activities.
+The district has a mandatory drug-testing program for students participating in extracurricular school-sponsored athletics, band, cheerleading, dance, choir, and UIL academic activities.